httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Clients cannot depend on particular treatment based on priority signals.
 Servers can use other information to prioritize responses.

-It is RECOMMENDED that, when possible, servers respect urgency values, sending higher urgency responses before lower urgency responses.
+It is RECOMMENDED that, when possible, servers respect the urgency parameter ({{urgency}}), sending higher urgency responses before lower urgency responses.

-It is RECOMMENDED that, when possible, servers respect incremental values.
-Sending non-incremental responses of the same urgency one-by-one, and sending incremental responses of the same urgency in round-robin manner.

-It is RECOMMENDED that a server considers request generation order as an input to prioritization.
-Prioritizing concurrent requests at the same urgency level based on the Stream ID, which corresponds to the order in which clients make requests, ensures that clients can use request ordering to influence response order.
+It is RECOMMENDED that, when possible, servers respect the incremental parameter ({{incremental}}).
+Non-incremental responses of the same urgency SHOULD be served one-by-one based on the Stream ID, that corersponds to the order in which clients make requests.
+Doing so ensures that clients can use request ordering to influence response order.
+Incremental responses of the same urgency SHOULD be served in round-robin manner.

-The incremental parameter ({{incremental}}) indicates how a client processes response bytes as they arrive.
+The incremental parameter indicates how a client processes response bytes as they arrive.
 Non-incremental resources are only used when all of the response payload has been received.
 Incremental resources are used as parts, or chunks, of the response payload are received.
 Therefore, the timing of response data reception at the client, such as the time to early bytes or the time to receive the entire payload, plays an important role in perceived performance.
 Timings depend on resource size but this scheme provides no explicit guidance about how a server should use size as an input to prioritization.
 Instead, the following examples demonstrate how a server that strictly abides the scheduling guidance based on urgency and request generation order could find that early requests prevent serving of later requests.

 1. At the same urgency level, a non-incremental request for a large resource followed by an incremental request for a small resource.